 By adding plenty of protein and healthy fats, we’ve been able to boost this smoothie into a great meal replacement.
 This means you won’t gulp down these 16 ounces and be hungry 30 minutes later.
 You’ll be full until the next meal!

-Grapes are a low glycemic index fruit, so it has a better blood sugar balance.
+Grapes are a low sugar fruit, so it has a better blood sugar balance.

 Almond butter is a healthy protein source and the better alternative for a paleo diet because almonds are true nuts that grow on trees (peanuts are actually legumes and grow underground, so not paleo-friendly).